Akosua Adoma Owusu

 BIOGRAPHY

-Owusu’s films have been featured in ARTFORUM, Frieze, e-flux journal, Black Camera, Film Comment, and the International Review of African American Art.
-Her film KWAKU ANANSE (2013) was well-received at Berlinale Shorts, winning the 2013 Africa Movie Academy Award and later screening at the 59th Venice Biennale.
-RELUCTANTLY QUEER (2016) was also selected for Berlinale Shorts and nominated for the Teddy Award.
-Her films are currently streaming on PBS, The Criterion Channel, and MUBI and are distributed by Grasshopper Films.
-Her work is part of the permanent collections at the Whitney Museum of American Art, Centre Pompidou, and the Fowler Museum at UCLA, among others.
+Her work has been featured in ARTFORUM, Frieze, e-flux journal, Black Camera, Film Comment, and the International Review of African American Art.
+Her film Kwaku Ananse (2013) won the Africa Movie Academy Award and later screened at the Venice Biennale.
+Reluctantly Queer (2016) premiered at Berlinale Shorts and was nominated for the Teddy Award.
+Her films are held in the permanent collections of the Whitney Museum of American Art, Centre Pompidou, and the Fowler Museum at UCLA.